Gluten-Free Almond Flour Waffles

 5. When the waffle is ready, transfer it to a plate and add your favorite topping like seasonal fresh fruit and honey.
 Seal and store any extra waffles in the refrigerator for a few days, or freeze them for up to a month or so.

-Please take a moment to check out all the other greatrecipes from Cooking for the Specific Carbohydrate Diet: Over 100 Easy, Healthy, and Delicious Recipes that are Sugar-Free, Gluten-Free, and Grain-Free.
+Reprinted with permission from Cooking for the Specific Carbohydrate Diet: Over 100 Easy, Healthy, and Delicious Recipes that are Sugar-Free, Gluten-Free, and Grain-Free by Erica Kerwien © 2013.
+Published by Ulysses Press.
+Photography courtesy of Ulysses Press.